EliasLahham/Movie-Spectrum-Generator/README.md

 # Movie-Spectrum-Generator v1.0

-Movie Spectrum Generator is a Python script that takes in a video file and produces a movie spectrum/barcode like image by scanning each individual frame.
+Movie Spectrum Generator is a Python script that takes in a video file and produces a movie spectrum/barcode like image by scanning video frames.
 Each vertical bar in the output image is made up of the dominant color of that particular frame.
 The script takes in various user parameters before saving the image to the user's desired file directory.

 ## Table of Contents
 1. [Instructions](https://github.com/EliasLahham/Movie-Spectrum-Generator/blob/main/README.md#instructions)